joshuacronemeyer/com_service/README.md

 ### TODOS

 * Get some sample emails we can do more extensive testing of the plaintext stripping.
 * Conversation with the team about mapping email service error messages back to our error responses.
+There are a lot of useful errors these services return.
 * Add sendgrid gateway test to make sure we send right json

-### QUESTIONS

-* how to handle validation error messages

 #### Optional Features